Maui

 Umbrella

-Maui's rain is localized and brief; a rain jacket doubles as a wind layer at Kapalua and is more useful than an umbrella on a golf course.
+Maui's rain is localized and brief; A rain jacket doubles as a wind layer at Kapalua and is more useful than an umbrella on a golf course.

 Expectation of easy tee times